 The dice tell their own story…but so do you.

-As the Seekers of the Ashen Crown regroup after one of our most epic battles to date – and prepare to take down Lady Demise at last – I thought it might be nice to have a little chat about how to pick a fight in Savage Worlds…and do it in style.
+After the Seekers of the Ashen Crown regrouped following one of our most epic battles to date — and prepared to take down Lady Demise at last — I thought it might be nice to have a little chat about how to pick a fight in Savage Worlds…and do it in style.

 In a similar vein, Support fills in the gaps when a Test isn’t quite the help you’re looking for.
 Let’s say my friend wants to catch a group of enemies in an environmental hazard like a sticky web or unstable ground.
 In strictly mechanical terms, he wants to cast a utility spell, and the prize he’s chasing is a raise (or two) in order to increase his spell’s effectiveness.
 This is an instance where Support actions shine.
 I can use my turn to do something like bolster his confidence or point out a weak spot in the environment that he can exploit, rolling the associated Trait (as determined by the GM) to confer a modest bonus to his casting roll.
 A +2 in Savage Worlds is nothing to sneeze at – it could very easily be what pushes his roll over the edge from failure to success, or from baseline effectiveness to something better.